CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Related work

-\myparagraph{Streaming models.} Recent work has tackled the task of visual understanding in a streaming context, typically for videos~\cite{chen2025livecc,zhang2025flashvstream,xu2025streamingvlm}.
-Such tasks imply a strict memory and computational budget for the model to execute in real-time and for as long as possible.
-To address the limitations of insertion-based models, recent approaches attempt to limit the KV cache size through compression~\citep{zhang2025flashvstream}, pruning of the oldest video frames~\citep{qian2024videostreaming,chen2025livecc}, or by adding condensed `visual memories' to the text stream~\citep{xu2025streamingvlm,zhang2024internlm}.
+\paragraph{Streaming visual understanding.} Recently, the VLM literature has seen a gain of interest for streaming video understanding tasks, such as live video captioning or multimodal assistants~\cite{chen2025livecc,zhang2025flashvstream,xu2025streamingvlm}.
+Such tasks imply a strict memory and computational budget to execute in real-time and for as long as possible.
+To address the limitations of token insertion, it is possible to limit the KV cache size through compression~\citep{zhang2025flashvstream}, pruning of the oldest video frames~\citep{qian2024videostreaming,chen2025livecc}, or by adding condensed ``visual memories'' to the text stream~\citep{xu2025streamingvlm,zhang2024internlm}.
+In contrast, cross-attention naturally lends itself to efficiently handle a dense stream of images as input.
 Closest to our work, StreamChat~\citep{liu2024streamchat} adopts a cross-attention-based design that updates its visual keys and values at each decoding step to align the current text stream with the latest video frame.
-The resulting model naturally lends itself to streaming applications, similar to our work.
-To reduce the performance gap of cross-attention, StreamChat applies additional dedicated FFN layers to the visual tokens throughout the network.
-In contrast, CASA only requires a lightweight and simple change to the cross-attention layers, and achieves similar performance with a much smaller LLM backbone.
+However, to improve the performance of its cross-attention mechanism, StreamChat applies additional dedicated FFN layers to the visual tokens throughout the network.
+In our ablations, we show that the additional updates of image embeddings indeed yield a small performance boost, but incur high memory and compute cost, in particular during training.